 Read a few posts each day; interject if things go off-track.

-Respond to some students per discussion but not all.
+Respond to some students per discussion, but not all of them.

 Could be counter-productive to do so and is time-consuming.